jonathanslenders/python-deployer/docs/pages/getting_started.rst

 Starting an interactive shell
 -----------------------------

-One way of execting this code, is by wrapping it in an interactive shell.
+One way of execting this code, is by wrapping it in an :ref:`interactive shell<interactive-shell>`.
 This is the last thing to do: add the following to the bottom of your Python file, and save it as ``my_deployment.py``.

 ::